Top 10 Reason We love to ski at Okemo Mountain Resort in Vermont!

 The Condos – Ok, Okemo has a tons of condos, and they’re building more.
 But we all want to stay slopeside, right?
 Okemo has great ski in ski out location whether you choose to be central at the original Okemo village, the northern most full service condo-hotel Jackson Gore Inn, in between at WinterPlace or Solitude, or the new South Face Village.
 Okemo ski and stay packages include lodging with the comforts of home, lift tickets, plus access to indoor heated swimming pools and hot tubs for après ski.

 The Après Ski – Okemo has the Timber Ripper Mountain Coaster, Snow Tubing and Fat Bikes for family après ski activity, plus the Spring House for swimming and the Ice House covered rink for skating.
-For (ahem) adult après ski with libation, there’s Tom’s Loft Tavern– a lively casual locals bar by the Clock Tower, and Sitting Bull for Macho Nachos and live music with a slope view, the Coleman Lobby Bar for more sophisticated fireside martinis and s’mores if the kids are tagging along or you’re staying at Jackson Gore Inn, and finally Killarney’s down the mountain road for a classic Irish Pub with local IPAs on pour.
+For (ahem) the best adult après ski with libation, there’s Tom’s Loft Tavern– a lively casual locals bar by the Clock Tower, and Sitting Bull for Macho Nachos and live music with a slope view, the Coleman Lobby Bar for more sophisticated fireside martinis and s’mores if the kids are tagging along or you’re staying at Jackson Gore Inn, and finally The Killarney down the mountain road for a classic Irish Pub with local IPAs on pour.